marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 <figure>
   <img src="/assets/2021-07-01-audit-log-with-database/logs.jpg" alt="Audit logs" />
 </figure>

 # Introduction
-In this article I will present the idea of audit log and how can we implement in database level.
+In this article I will present the idea of audit log and how can we implement in the application and database level.
 # What is audit log
 [Martin Fowler gives](https://martinfowler.com/eaaDev/AuditLog.html) a definition of audit log:
 ```